kubeflow/examples/object_detection/submit_batch_predict.md

 When the pod status is "complete", then check the result and error files to see if the job is successful.

+You can use [this script](./serving_script/visualization_utils.py) to visualize the detection boxes from the prediction results files on images.